 The secretary of state’s office has mailed active registered voters an absentee ballot for the general election.
 Contact your town or city clerk’s office if you haven’t received your ballot by Oct.
 10.

-If you registered to vote after absentee ballots already were mailed, you may request one online, by mail or in person:
+If you registered to vote after absentee ballots already were mailed or recently moved to another town in the state, you may request one online, by mail or in person:

 Absentee ballot requests must be received by 5 p.m. on Nov.
 7.